uclaacm/hoth8-react-native-workshop/README.md

 Our code is using something called the state hook, which you can learn more about [here](https://reactjs.org/docs/hooks-state.html).

+## Wrap Up

 Unfortunately, that's all I have time for!
-I've linked a few additional topics (such as navigation and how to apprach react projects) that I think will prove helpful if you're hoping to build a more complex app.
+I've linked a few additional topics (such as navigation and how to approach react projects) that I think will prove helpful if you're hoping to build a more complex app.
 I hope you learned something, and if you have any questions/concerns don't hesitate to ask in the Discord!
 I'm sure someone will be more than happy to help.
 Good luck and happy hacking!!

 ## Additional Resources
 1. [How to Install Expo](https://docs.expo.io/get-started/installation/)